After more than ten years of monitoring, we've learned a lot about park ecosystems, how they're changing, and what they

 - Exotic-plant control works.
 Several parks have eliminated invasive exotic species from known locations, or made areas largely weed-free.
 NCPN monitoring results have reflected successful control efforts in several parks, including Colorado and Fossil Butte national monuments, and Zion and Capitol Reef national parks.
 These control efforts are most effective when the infestations are small.
 However, this work is never “done;” it’s an ongoing challenge.
 The NCPN monitors and regularly reports on invasive exotic plants at eight parks.

 - NCPN landbird populations are experiencing more declines than increases.
-Over 14 years of data collection, 173 individual species have been detected in 11 NCPN parks.
-In 2019, a total of 134 population-density trends were estimated across three habitats: low-elevation riparian, pinyon-juniper, and sage shrubland.
-Twenty-one of those trends were significant (p-value <0.05), including 16 negative trends and 5 positive trends.
+Over 15 years of data collection, 173 individual species have been detected in 11 NCPN parks.
+In 2020, a total of 121 population-density trends were estimated across three habitats: low-elevation riparian, pinyon-juniper, and sage shrubland.
+Eleven of those trends were significant (p-value <0.05), including 9 declining trends and 2 increasing trends.

 - Wadeable streams in NCPN parks are prone to flash floods.
 Changes in these systems tend to be sudden and unpredictable, and longer-term trends can be hard to detect.

 - Vegetation along these streams tends to be well-adapted to disturbances.

 - Seasonal precipitation was found to be an important influence on vegetation cover at Capitol Reef National Park.
 Looking at vegetation data in the context of climate data shows us how plant communities have responded to past patterns of temperature and precipitation.
 This helps us predict how current communities may respond to expected patterns of increased temperatures and decreased water availability.
 The record we’re putting together now can help park managers know what to expect in the future.